 The MRI scan poses no risk when appropriate safety guidelines are followed.
 All staff follow appropriate safety measures before, during and after the scan.

 Will I need an injection?

-You will need to have an injection of MRI contrast (dye) called Gadolinium to ensure we get the information required from the scan.
-This is given through a cannula in your arm or back of your hand by a qualified member of staff.
-You will also need to have an injection of hyoscine butylbromide (a muscle relaxant, similar to Buscopan) through the cannula.
+You will need to have an injection of hyoscine butylbromide (a muscle relaxant, similar to Buscopan) through the cannula.
 This helps to reduce the movement of your bowel and make the pictures clearer.